aryaswasti/101-linux-commands-ebook/ebook/en/content/088-the-whois-command.md

 # The `whois` command

-`whois` command in Linux to find out information about a domain, such as the owner of the domain, the owner’s contact information, and the nameservers that the domain is using.
+The `whois` command in Linux to find out information about a domain, such as the owner of the domain, the owner’s contact information, and the nameservers that the domain is using.

 ### Examples: